 Maine's uninsured drivers

 But uninsured drivers still present a major risk to everyone on the road.
 To protect yourself from uninsured drivers, Maine requires you to purchase uninsured motorist bodily injury coverage.
-The best way to financially protect yourself from the uninsured is to buy the most coverage you can comfortably afford.
+The best way to financially protect yourself against drivers without insurance is to purchase the highest limits you can comfortably afford.

 Driving without Maine car insurance